awsdocs/amazon-ec2-user-guide-windows/doc_source/EBSOptimized.md

 ## Instance Types that Support EBS Optimization<a name="ebs-optimization-support"></a>

-The following tables show which instance types support EBS optimization, the dedicated bandwidth to Amazon EBS, the maximum number of IOPS the instance can support if you are using a 16 KB I/O size, and the typical maximum aggregate throughput that can be achieved on that connection in MiB/s with a streaming read workload and 128 KB I/O size\.
+The following tables show which instance types support EBS optimization, the dedicated bandwidth to Amazon EBS, the maximum number of IOPS the instance can support if you are using a 16 KiB I/O size, and the typical maximum aggregate throughput that can be achieved on that connection in Mib/s with a streaming read workload and 128 KiB I/O size\.
 Choose an EBS–optimized instance that provides more dedicated Amazon EBS throughput than your application needs; otherwise, the connection between Amazon EBS and Amazon EC2 can become a performance bottleneck\.

 For instance types that are EBS–optimized by default, there is no need to enable EBS optimization and no effect if you disable EBS optimization\.
 For instances that are not EBS–optimized by default, you can enable EBS optimization when you launch the instances, or enable EBS optimization after the instances are running\.
 Instances must have EBS optimization enabled to achieve the level of performance described in the table below\.